aaiss1/aaiss1.github.io/README.md

-My website - constantly being updated with new CV and interactive features as I expand my HTML knowledge.
-Template forked from BlackrockDigital/startbootstrap-agency.
+My personal website - more like a business card with my updated resume and social links.